If You Know This, You Too Will Be a Connoisseur: The History of Sake and Regional Characteristics

 This area is a lush grain-producing region, and blessed with pure underground springs made from cold, clear snowmelt.
 In Akita, Miyagi, Yamagata, and Fukushima, sake is commonly tanrei and dry.
 Aomori is refreshingly tanrei and sweet, and you can enjoy the sake made by the famous Nanbu Touji, a group of chief sake brewers in Iwate.
 Their sake is known to be sweet and "noujun," rich and with depth.

-*The photo is of Yamagata's local sake "Juuyondai" and "Kudoki Jouzu."
+*The photo is of Yamagata Prefecture's famous local sake "Juyondai."

 3. Sake from Kanto